brandur/sorg/content/passages-drafts/002-japan.md

 really only takes a few seconds to fall to target temperature).

-I was impressed by the minor usability features built into even a $20 kitchen scale these days.
-My favorite is that my scale will "tare" (that's when you zero the scale to account for the weight of an empty container) automatically as soon as it's turned on so that as long as you put your container on it first, you can operate it by pressing only one button.
+I was impressed by the usability features built into even a
+$15 kitchen scale these days.
+My favorite is that it'll "tare" (that's when you zero the scale to account for the weight of an empty container) automatically as soon as it's turned on so that as long as you put your container on it first, you can operate it by pressing only one button.

 Here's my Chemex process: